mxcl/PromiseKit/README.md

 # PromiseKit 7 Alpha

-We are testing PromiseKit 7 alpha, it is Swift 5 only.
-It is tagged and thus importable in all package managers.
+PromiseKit 7 is pre-release, if you’re using it: beware!

 # PromiseKit 6